 When War Outgrows Strategy: The Critical Need for a Credible Off-Ramp in West Asia

-The ongoing war in West Asia has now reached a critical and volatile stage.
+The ongoing war in West Asia has now reached a volatile stage, having crossed a critical threshold; it is no longer being shaped by strategy, but by the momentum of escalation itself.
 Originally envisioned as a conflict with ‘limited’ objectives, the situation evolved into a contest marked by deliberate coercion.
 Over time, the scope of the war has expanded both vertically, with an increase in the range and severity of targets attacked, and horizontally, as its impact spreads throughout the region and even beyond, even while Pakistan and Egypt have come forward to facilitate talks between the US and Iran.

 On the twenty-seventh day of the West Asia war, the morning edition of the Hindustan Times featured a front-page headline stating, “Iran shoots down US plan, says will end the war when it decides.”
 This underscores Iran’s firm stance and the ongoing tensions between the key actors.
-Also, Iran continued to fire missiles and launch drones at Israel and bases hosting US forces in Kuwait, Jordan, and Bahrain.
+Also, Iran continued to fire missiles and launch drones at Israel, and bases hosting US forces.
 Meanwhile, the US is reported to be deploying thousands of paratroopers of the 82nd Airborne and about 5000 more marines to West Asia.
-Furthermore, the attacks by US and Israel continued in Lebanon, Tehran, Isfahan, Bushehr, and Bandar Abbas.
+Both, the widening geography of strikes and the reinforcement of US forces indicate preparation not for containment, but for escalation management under uncertainty.
 Unconfirmed reports suggest that the IRGC Naval Chief was killed in Bandar Abbas, which houses a naval base and the headquarters of the Iranian Navy.
 It is a strategic port city on the narrow Strait of Hormuz in the Persian Gulf.

 War in West Asia: Day 26